Tobrek/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## opentelemetry-config

-Opentelemetry exporters, processors, etc config.
-Mandatory, if enable-opentelemetry is enabled For more details see docs/user-guide/third-party-addons/opentelemetry.md
+Opentelemetry exporters, processors, etc config file.
+Mandatory, if enable-opentelemetry is enabled.
+For more details see docs/user-guide/third-party-addons/opentelemetry.md

+## opentelemetry-config-data

+Opentelemetry exporters, processors, etc config file content. _**default:**_ is empty, which requires that the file was deployed separately.

 ## zipkin-collector-host